MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 - *Add a large corpus of academic entities to an existing search solution* - Integrating MAKES can help enhance existing search solutions by giving users access to a large corpus of academic knowledge.

 - *Customize using the Knowledge Exploration Service Management tool* -In some cases you may not need all of the data in MAG, or you would like combine your own private data with MAG.
-With the Knowledge Exploration Service Management tool(kesm.exe) you can easily create custom indexes and hosting options. using subsets or super-sets of the Microsoft Academic Graph.
+With the Knowledge Exploration Service Management tool(kesm.exe) you can easily create custom indexes and hosting options, using subsets or super-sets of the Microsoft Academic Graph.
 As an example, you could build an index specific to certain Journals or Institutions while including publications from your own organization.

 ## What is MAKES?